 Visions of "flying cities" with unlimited space for shopping, sunbathing and pleasure do exist, but even for the year 2050 they are still very ambitious.
 Somewhat more realistic, on the other hand, is the establishment of so-called "all-wings" with a smooth transition between fuselage and wings.
 This design is currently used mainly in the military sector, but Boeing is also considering it for civil aviation.
 Thanks to the significantly greater use of space, the space available in the aircraft could be significantly improved by "all-wings".

 Boeing X-48B Blended Wing Body 1:12 flying wing model - © NASA

-Overcrowded roads, traffic jams that extend for several kilometres, and collaborative public transport systems in major cities demand innovative approaches to solutions.
-Established aviation businesses and startups from all over the world are therefore researching aircraft that could move local transportation from the roads to the air.
-Electrically powered “air taxis” could solve two problems at once: by giving up the use of fossil fuels, particulate and CO2 emissions could be substantially reduced, while shifting local transportation from the ground to the air would remove the burden on streets.
+Overcrowded roads, mile-long traffic jams and collapsing local transport systems in metropolitan areas require innovative solutions.
+Both established aviation companies and start-ups from all over the world are therefore researching aircraft that will shift local transport from the road to the air.
+Electrically powered "air taxis" could solve two problems at once: by dispensing with fossil fuels, particulate matter and CO² emissions can be reduced considerably, and by shifting local transport into the air, roads are relieved.

 The vision of the future by Lilium GmbH: a vertical take-off jet to relieve the overcrowded streets - © Lilium GmbH

 Industry giants such as Airbus and Siemens are also working intensely to develop urban aircraft, thereby emphasising the significance of this new sector for the aviation industry.
 If current developments are taken to their conclusion, travel by air taxi will be as routine in 2050 as taking an underground train is today.